Unusual security protection for 1,000 sandalwood saplings to be planted in Lutyens' Delhi | Science-Environment

 Another environment expert Manoj Mishra, however, said it is possible that sandalwood trees may survive in Delhi but their heartwood will lack the scent these tree are famous for.

 ''Properties of a tree depend on the climate.
 If there would be no scent in the wood, it will not serve any purpose.
-These trees will not be of any commercial value,'' said Mishra, who is an Indian Forest Service Officer.
+These trees will not be of any commercial value,'' said Mishra, who is a retired Indian Forest Service Officer.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)